-But Brent crude settled 63 cents or 0.57 percent lower to $110.22 a barrel, after ending last week marginally higher to snap three straight weekly losses.
+But Brent crude fell 73 cents or 0.66 percent to $110.12 a barrel, after ending last week marginally higher to snap three straight weekly losses.

 Three-month copper on the London Metal Exchange closed at $7,755 a tonne, up from a previous close of $7,740, having earlier hit a one-week low of $7,667 a tonne.

-In the foreign exchange markets, the dollar added to gains made against most major currencies after Friday’s payrolls data boosted hopes of a steady U.S. economic recovery this year.
+In the foreign exchange markets, the dollar added to gains it made against most major currencies after Friday’s strong payrolls data boosted hopes of a steady U.S. economic recovery this year.